cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 # Pricing

 By default, users have access to the Workers Free plan.
-The Workers free plan includes limited usage of Workers, Pages Functions and Workers KV.
+The Workers Free plan includes limited usage of Workers, Pages Functions and Workers KV.
 Read more about the [Free plan limits](/workers/platform/limits/#worker-limits).

 The Workers Paid plan includes Workers, Pages Functions, Workers KV, and Durable Objects usage for a minimum charge of $5 USD per month for an account.
 The plan includes increased initial usage allotments, with clear charges for usage that exceeds the base plan.